- A History of Middle Eastern Music

 Figure 1: Maqsum

-This rhythm is quite common in folk, classical, popular, and dance music; it is often used interchangably with masmudi saghir and sa‘idi.
+This rhythm is quite common in folk, classical, popular, and dance music; it is often used interchangeably with masmudi saghir and sa‘idi.

 Masmudi Saghir